 Like most earbuds, the JLab Audio Air POP are very breathable.
 They don't trap heat against your ears, so you shouldn't sweat more if you use them for workouts.

 Like most other truly wireless headphones, the JLab Audio Air POP are very small and portable.
 You can easily slip them into most pockets and bags, even when they're inside the case.

 The JLab Audio GO Air POP have a decent case.
 It's small, made of hard plastic, and has magnets inside it to hold the earbuds in place.
 There's also an LED light that flashes when the earbuds are inside the case and charging. Ηowever, the lid is thin and doesn't have a locking mechanism.
 Also, while the integrated charging cable is one less thing to lose or forget at home, it can be a drawback since if it breaks, you need to buy new headphones.

 The JLab Audio GO Air POP have a good build quality.
 They feel mostly sturdy, although the case's built-in charging cable feels like a weak point.
-On the plus side, they have an IPX4 rating for resistance against being splashed with water.
+On the plus side, like the Skullcandy Dime 2 True Wireless, they have an IPX4 rating for resistance against being splashed with water.